-How to Smooth Out Indented Acne Scars, As Told by a Top Dermatologist
+How to Smooth Out Indented Acne Scars, According to a Derm

-To help improve the appearance of surface acne scars, Kaminer likes to use a non-ablative laser, which stimulates collagen growth and tightens underlying skin.
-“Some doctors recommend the more aggressive ablative lasers, but in my experience they don't work as well, have a lot of down time, and more risk.”
+To help improve the appearance of surface acne scars, Dr. Kaminer likes to use a non-ablative laser, which stimulates collagen growth and tightens underlying skin.
+“Some doctors recommend the more aggressive ablative lasers, but in my experience they don't work as well, have a lot of down time, and more risk,” he says.

 Other treatments may be recommended for your acne scars.
-To determine what’s best for you, consult your doctor or dermatologist—and remember, when it comes to diminishing the look of acne scars, don’t attempt at home, you may end up making the problem worse.
+To determine what’s best for you, consult your dermatologist.